Recipe by Frank Reese and Yadidya Greenberg

 One can braise a heritage bird using virtually any recipe off the internet.
 You just have to make sure to use a low heat and to cover during cooking so the birds doesn’t dry out.
 We recommend braising heritage birds in a tightly covered pan at 200-350°F until meat is tender.
 As a general rule of thumb allow at least 30 minutes per pound to ensure your chicken is tender and delicious.
 I like to make Chicken Marbella, and orange chicken but one of my favorites recipes for highlighting the full flavor of heritage is the simple one below.

-- 3 cloves of garlic, whole
+- 3 cloves of garlic, whole peeled

-- 1-2 cups of water or stock
+- 2-3 cups chicken or vegetable stock

 - Cracked black peppercorns